danilomotta/ml_invest/README.md

 Analysis of the correlation of stocks is still a work in progress.

+## Future works

+ETL on the CVM funds data and some machine learning fun on stocks and funds.

 ## To run this project

 ### Create a virtualenv of your preference, example: